 - Watt was investigated in 2018 for sexually harassing an unnamed female employee.
 The Postal Service conducted the investigation "to keep the review independent from the FHFA," per Politico.
 Watt insisted "that he was not subject to FHFA harassment rules."

 Film producer Harvey Weinstein: In 2018 with first- and third-degree rape in one case, per the NYT, and first-degree criminal sex act in another 2013 incident.
+His trial is scheduled for Jan.
+6, 2020, according to New York City court documents.

 - Two of Weinstein's alleged victims reportedly want out of a tentative $44 million deal that would settle all sexual misconduct lawsuits against him.